MediaArea/MediaConch/DesignNarrative.md

 The shell produced will support all functions and requirements of the policy checker as described as an independent utility and also support:

-- Allow PreForma-supported technical metadata vocabularies to be imported or synchronized against an online registry.
+- Allow PREFORMA-supported technical metadata vocabularies to be imported or synchronized against an online registry.
 - Provide an interface for the user to import, create, edit, or export a valid set of policy checks.
 - Implement selected set of policy checks on all open files or selected files.
 - Present the outcome of policy checks in a manner that allows comparison and sorting of the policy status of many files.